 So just imagine what can happen if the same partnerships were created in East Bay cities such as Oakland, said Alyson Greenlee of the East Bay Transportation & Logistics Partnership.

 “One in three jobs in the Bay Area are in industries that make or move goods,” said Greenlee, citing a recent report from the Metropolitan Transportation Commission.
 “This partnership is developing logistics training for young people that meets the needs of these industries.”

 Ramondetta said he believes that jobs of the future can be created right in the heart of the East Bay if more industry leaders jumped on board.
-The Transportation & Logistics Partnership boasts a membership of more than 100 companies, and more companies are being encouraged to join.
+The Transportation & Logistics Partnership boasts a membership of more than 100 companies, and more East Bay companies are being encouraged to join.

-By becoming member, a company can take advantage of a number of benefits—not just for their own bottom line, but also for the overall economy.
+By becoming a member, a company can take advantage of a number of benefits—not just for their own bottom line, but also for the overall economy.